microsoft/PubSec-Info-Assistant/README.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=601652366&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=eastus)

-Information Assistant (IA) copilot template provides a starting point for organizations to build their own custom generative AI capability to extend the power of Azure OpenAI.
+Information Assistant (IA) agent template provides a starting point for organizations to build their own custom generative AI capability to extend the power of Azure OpenAI.
 It showcases a common scenario using large language models (LLMs) to “chat with your own data” through the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview).
 This pattern lets you use the reasoning abilities of LLMs to generate responses based on your domain data without fine-tuning the model.

-Information Assistant copilot template is an end-to-end solution which is a comprehensive reference sample including documentation, source code, and deployment to allow you to take and extend for your own purposes.
+Information Assistant agent template is an end-to-end solution which is a comprehensive reference sample including documentation, source code, and deployment to allow you to take and extend for your own purposes.

-This copilot template showcases integration between Azure and OpenAI's LLMs.
+This agent template showcases integration between Azure and OpenAI's LLMs.
 It leverages Azure AI Search for data retrieval and ChatGPT-style Q&A interactions.
 Using the RAG design pattern with Azure OpenAI's GPT models, it provides a natural language interaction to discover relevant responses to user queries.
 Azure AI Search simplifies data ingestion, transformation, indexing, and multilingual translation.

-The copilot adapts prompts based on the model type for enhanced performance.
+The agent adapts prompts based on the model type for enhanced performance.
 Users can customize settings like temperature and persona for personalized AI interactions.
 It offers features like explainable thought processes, referenceable citations, and direct content for verification.

-Please [see this video](https://aka.ms/InfoAssist/video) for use cases that may be achievable with Information Assistant copilot template.
+Please [see this video](https://aka.ms/InfoAssist/video) for use cases that may be achievable with Information Assistant agent template.

 # Response generation approaches